frequently asked questions

 Yes, Ultra X provide a family and friends package to all races.
 If you wish to enquire about this please contact usand we will respond within 24 hours.

-We race in hostile environments in remote places and there are risks inherent in that kind of adventure.
+Some of our races take place in hostile environments in remote areas of the world and there are risks inherent in that kind of adventure.
 However, we take pride in working hard to manage those risks and keep our runners from harm.
 Safety and enjoyment are at the heart of our entire race series, with your safety taking priority at all times.
+An experienced expedition Safety Officer is present during all races.

 What are the World Championships?